 Students may opt out of either program by not using the process provided.
 Opting-out will not result in an expedited refund.
 To understand the process and learn more, please to go the University Store.

 When the disbursed financial aid and/or payments made on a student account total more than the billed cost, the additional amount will be refunded to eligible students.

-The university processes refunds to students based on a published refund processing schedule and in a manner that complies with Department of Education requirements for refunding financial aid (Title IV) funds.
-All refunds will be processed through a student's SNHU One Card within 14 days of his/her funds posting and a credit balance developing on the student account summary (due to Title IV funds disbursement).
+The university processes refunds to students based on a refund processing schedule and in a manner that complies with Department of Education requirements for refunding financial aid (Title IV) funds.
+All refunds will be processed according to a student's refund preference with BankMobile.
+Learn more about BankMobile refund choices, or view our BankMobile contract disclosure.

 In the event that financial aid funds are disbursed in error, the student agrees to repay the full amount to SNHU.
 If a mistake was made, whether by the student, the Student Financial Services, or another agency, federal regulations require that the mistake be corrected and funds be billed back as necessary.

 Pursuant to the Family Education Rights and Privacy Act (FERPA), all records and data submitted with an application for financial aid, or documentation in support of a student's verification or financial aid appeal will be treated as confidential information.
+Read and understand more at FERPA Student Right to Privacy.
 However, it should be noted that university staff members may be required to disclose information about certain issues that relate to the health and safety of SNHU community members.